maroofi/maroofi.github.io/posts/TLS_4_lame_delegation.md

 3. Full control over all authoritative nameservers makes certificate issuance trivial.
 4. The failure is independent of challenge type (HTTP-01 or DNS-01); both rely on consistent DNS resolution from multiple validation points.

+##### After bottom line
+I tested the whole thing again but this time, I used route53 to host the name server.
+I created a zone file in route53 for **tmdhosting114.eu** and then created two subdomains (ns1, ns2) and point them to my server.
+Other things remained the same as it was before.
+However, this time I managed to easily issue a certificate just after 2 efforts.
+It seems like **speed** plays a significant role in this game.
+Apparently, when ACME asks for the A record of the domain name to perform HTTP challenge, naturally, the name server with the fastest response will be selected.
+Since route53 is anycast, it is probably the fastest that return the answer.